syncfusion-content/windowsforms-docs/WindowsForms/SfListView/HeaderFooter.md

 ![](HeaderFooter_images/HeaderFooterHeight.png)

 ## Load custom control in header and footer

-SfListView allows to add the custom control in header and footer items by setting the [SfListView.HeaderControl](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~HeaderControl.html) and [SfListView.FooterControl](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~FooterControl.html) properties.
+SfListView allows you to load custom control in the header and footer items by setting the [SfListView.HeaderControl](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~HeaderControl.html) and [SfListView.FooterControl](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~FooterControl.html) properties.

-In the below example, custom user control with TextBox is created and loaded in header.
-The filtering will be performed for the header item control when an user is typing the text.
+In the following example, custom user control with TextBox is created and loaded in the header.
+The filtering will be performed for the header item control when typing the text.

 {% tabs %}
 {% highlight c# %}